alexpichel/okb-gatsby/content/posts/2015-12-07___effective-practices-in-community-supervision/index.md

 categories:
   - "Correctional"
 tags:
-  - "Community Supervision"
+  - "community supervision"
-  - "Training"
+  - "training"
 subTitle: "EPICS combines the principles of effective intervention with core correctional practices to lead to more successful outcomes."
 ---